Itapirubá

-Itapirubá is located in Imbituba, state of Santa Catarina, Brazil, sharing borders with Laguna.
+Itapirubá is a settlement in Imbituba, state of Santa Catarina, Brazil, sharing borders with Laguna.
 It is close to historical cities like Laguna, Imbituba and other sights.
 Itapirubá has beautiful beaches, dunes and a lake.
 There are two beaches separated by a hill; from the hill a headland and the island Ilha das Araras can be seen.
-The clear waters around the Ilha are a popular fishing and diving location.
+The clear waters around the island are a popular fishing and diving location.

-Itapirubá's name is a translation from an Indian word, meaning means "stones that roll to the water."
+Itapirubá's name is a translation from an Indian word, meaning "stones that roll to the water".